What If Earth's Core Cooled Down?

 This is a model of Earth's core at China's Nanjing Geological Museum.
 It's probably pretty temperate in this model, but a cooling of the actual core could wreak havoc on the planet's magnetic field. © Sean Yong/Reuters/Corbis

-At its core, our planet is a piping hot place.
-Sure, it may not seem that way on a cold, dark morning in the dead of winter, but far below Earth's surface lies a scorching center made almost completely of metal.
-The outer core is an iron-and-nickel alloy that serves as a buffer between the inner core and Earth's mantle, a layer of magma and molten rock.
-The inner core is a solid, iron-rich ball that's about 750 miles (1,200 kilometers) thick and 1,802 miles (2,900 kilometers) below Earth's surface.
-It's also the planet's hottest spot, with temperatures as high as 11,000 degrees Fahrenheit (6,093 degrees Celsius) [sources: National Geographic, Schultz].
+At its core, Earth is a hot rock.
+Sure, it may not seem that way on a cold, dark morning in the dead of winter, but far below Earth's mostly solid rock surface lies a hot center made almost completely of metal.
+The earth's liquid outer core is an iron-and-nickel alloy that serves as a buffer between the inner core and Earth's mantle, a layer of magma and molten rock.

 Advertisement